 In the Fall Economic Statement released on November 30, 2020, the government noted that Canada’s immigration intake, the most important source of Canada’s population and labour force growth, has been severely disrupted by travel restrictions and application delays due to COVID-19.
 See Canada to spend Millions on immigration to spark economic recovery.

 Many Canadian immigration pathways select immigration candidates using points-based systems that reward education, English language proficiency and skilled work experience, among other factors, leaving many H-1B candidates well-positioned to pursue Canadian permanent residence as a result.

 Canada’s Express Entry system is a case in point.
 Introduced in 2015 to manage the federal pool of high-skilled immigration candidates, Express Entry awards points for factors including language, education, age and skilled work experience through its Comprehensive Ranking System, or CRS.
-H1B visa candidates are potentially suitable for Canadian permanent residency via any of the three Express Entry economic immigration programs:
+H-1B visa candidates are potentially suitable for Canadian permanent residency via any of the three Express Entry economic immigration programs:

 Provincial Nominee Programs (PNPs)

 Canada also has a network of provincial nominee programs, or PNPs, each with a variety of streams that are tailored to local labour market priorities in its respective province or territory.
 With these programs Canada’s provincial and territorial governments are able to nominate individuals to reside in the province/territory as permanent residents in order to meet their economic needs.